apache/airflow/docs/apache-airflow/howto/upgrading-from-1-10/index.rst

 ''''''''''''''''''''''''''''

-After running the upgrade checks as described above, installing the backported providers, modifying the DAGs to be compatible, and updating the configuration settings, you should be ready to upgrade to Airflow 2.0.
+After running the upgrade checks as described above, installing the backported providers, modifying the Dags to be compatible, and updating the configuration settings, you should be ready to upgrade to Airflow 2.0.

 A final run of the upgrade checks is always a good idea to make sure you have missed anything.
 At this stage the problems detected should be either be zero or minimal which you plan to fix after